jim-fuller/ADR/ADR - 0001 Choosing an RDS HIgh Availability Solution.md

 Proposed

 ## Context
 Our Production AWS RDS databases are not configured for high availablity.
 There exists a few ways to provide HA on RDS instances.
-We cover those in this document with the goal of choosing an offering that aligns with AWS archtectural best practices.
+We cover those in this document with the goal of choosing, among other criteria, an offering that aligns with AWS archtectural best practices.

-1. Use the RDS Multi AZ
-2. Use RDS Rread Replicas
-3. Migrate to Aurora RDS Service

 ### Distinguishing between HA and DR:
 High Availability (HA) provides a failover solution in the event a database, vpc, or availability zone fails.
 Disaster Recovery (DR) provides a recovery solution across a geographically separated distance (multi-region) in the event of a disaster that causes an entire data center to fail.

 In this ADR, we select an architecture that ensures High Availability and defer Disaster Recovery to a separate ADR.

+## Criteria
+Choosing the right HA architecture should 1) align with AWS Best Architectural Practices, 2) is cost effective, and 3) minimizes or eliminates disruption to Redline Production applications using RDS.

-## Decision
+## Proposed Solutions
-We will keep a collection of records for architecturally significant decisions: those that affect the structure, non-functional characteristics, dependencies, interfaces, or construction techniques.

-#### Context
-This section describes the forces at play, including technological, political, social, and so forth.
-These forces are probably in tension, and should be called out as such.
-The language in this section is value-neutral.
-It is simply describing facts.
+### - Use the RDS Multi AZ
+### - Use RDS Rread Replicas
+### - Migrate to Aurora RDS Service

 #### Decision
-This section describes our response to these forces.
-It is stated in full sentences, with active voice.
-"We will..."

-#### Status
-A decision may be "proposed" if the project stakeholders haven't agreed with it yet, or "accepted" once it is agreed.
-If a later ADR changes or reverses a decision, it may be marked as "superseded" with a reference to its replacement.
+We will apply the RDS Multi AZ architecture to add high availability to our RDS production instances.

 #### Consequences
 This section describes the resulting context, after applying the decision.
 All consequences should be listed here, not just the "positive" ones.
 A particular decision may have positive, negative, and neutral consequences, but all of them affect the team and project in the future.

-### Format
-An architecture decision record is a short text file in a format similar to an Alexandrian pattern.
-Each record describes a set of forces and a single decision in response to those forces.
-Note that the decision is the central piece here, so specific forces may appear in multiple ADRs.

-### Titling
-ADR documents have names that are short noun phrases.
-For example, `adr-0001-express-for-web-server.markdown` or `adr-0009-LDAP-for-multitenant-integration`

-### Numbering
-ADRs will be numbered sequentially and monotonically.
-Numbers will not be reused.

-### Location
-We will keep ADRs in the project repository under `docs/adr/adr-{NNNN}-{title}.markdown`

-### Language
-We will use Markdown as it is a lightweight text formatting language.

-### Reversal Procedure
-If a decision is reversed, we will keep the old one around, but mark it as superseded.
-After all, it's still useful to know that it _was_ the decision, but is no longer the decision.

-### Style
-The whole ADR document should be one or two pages long.
-We will write each ADR as if it is a conversation with a future developer.
-This requires good writing style, with full sentences organized into paragraphs.
-Bullets are acceptable only for visual style, not as an excuse for writing sentence fragments.

 ## Consequences
 * One ADR describes one significant decision for a specific project.
 It should be something that has an effect on how the rest of the project will run.